Acoustic homing: Method

 An object can be equipped with two or more acoustic transducers, which function as speakers and microphones.
 If a transducer receives a sound louder than that received by the other transducer, the object turns in the transducer's direction.
-If the object is to manoeuvre in three-dimensional space, more than two transducers are needed.
+If the object is to maneuver in three-dimensional space, more than two transducers are needed.
 Typically, more than three transducers are used, and arrays of over 100 are not unknown.
 A large number of transducers allows for more accurate steering.

-Uses
+Principles

-Acoustic homing is useful in weapons, specifically acoustic torpedoes.
-Torpedoes can be steered toward targeted ships using acoustic homing.
+Below is a simplified method of the process of acoustic homing: